Macrometacorp/docs/docs/search/queries/search-functions.md

 - **expr** (expression, _repeatable_): any valid search expression
 - **minMatchCount** (number): minimum number of search expressions that should be satisfied
-- returns nothing: the function can only be called in a [SEARCH operation](index.md) and throws an error otherwise
+- returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise

-Assuming a View with a text Analyzer, you may use it to match documents where the attribute contains at least two out of three tokens:
+Assuming a view with a text analyzer, you may use it to match documents where the attribute contains at least two out of three tokens:

 ```js
 FOR doc IN viewName